luffycodes/MalAlgoQA-Dataset/README.md

 ](https://www.arxiv.org/abs/2407.00938).

 ## Request for Data
-Please fill out this [google form](https://forms.gle/D6ayHHrZFQWUApaM8) to request the RiceChem dataset.
+Please fill out this [google form](https://forms.gle/D6ayHHrZFQWUApaM8) to request the MalAlgoQA dataset.

 If you use the dataset please add the citation: